ObolNetwork/obol-docs/docs/cf/docs.md

 1. Context to the topics covered.
 2. What we're about to do.
 3. The steps we need to do.
-4. Summary of what we just did, and potential next steps.
+4. Summary of what we just did and potential next steps.

 ### Conceptual articles